deletedcu/angular-demo/lectures/day-3/angular-packages.md

 ### rxjs

-`rxjs`: A polyfill for the [Observables specification](https://github.com/tc39/proposal-observable) currently before the TC39 committee that determines standards for the JavaScript language.
+`rxjs`: A polyfill for the [observables specification](https://github.com/tc39/proposal-observable) currently before the TC39 committee that determines standards for the JavaScript language.
 You can pick a preferred version of rxjs (within a compatible version range) without waiting for Angular updates.

 ### Zone JS

-`zone.js`: A polyfill for the [Zone specification](https://gist.github.com/mhevery/63fdcdf7c65886051d55) currently before the TC39 committee that determines standards for the JavaScript language.
+`zone.js`: A polyfill for the [zone specification](https://gist.github.com/mhevery/63fdcdf7c65886051d55) currently before the TC39 committee that determines standards for the JavaScript language.
 You can pick a preferred version of zone.js to use (within a compatible version range) without waiting for Angular updates.

 ## Helper Libraries

 ### Angular Mock API

-`angular-in-memory-web-api`: An Angular-supported library that simulates a remote server's web api without requiring an actual server or real HTTP calls.
-Good for demos, samples, and early stage development (before you even have a server).
+`angular-in-memory-web-api`: An Angular-supported library that simulates a remote server's web API without requiring an actual server or real HTTP calls.
+Good for demos, samples, and early-stage development (before you even have a server).

 ### Bootstrap